-These instructions assume you already have AMP for Endpoints already deployed and actively monitoring your Windows endpoints.
+These instructions assume you already have AMP for Endpoints already deployed and actively monitoring your Windows and macOS endpoints.
 For instructions specific to deploying AMP for Endpoints please refer to the Cisco AMP for Endpoints support documentation.

 Keep the Duo Admin Panel open in your browser.
 You'll need to refer back to the AMP for Endpoints page to complete the configuration steps.

 Login to the Cisco Security AMP for Endpoints management console.